CenterDevice/ceres/docs/ceres.1.md

   *instances stop* stops instances by instance id and outputs the corresponding state changes.
 A prompt will ask for confirmation before any instance is stopped.
 The output can be controlled to allow for human readable format or JSON format for post-processing.

   *INSTANCE_ID ...*
-  : Sets the instance id to stop.
+  : Sets the instance id to stop; or '-' to read json with instance ids from stdin.
 Multiple instance ids may be set.

   -d, --dry
   : Activates dry run.
 Permissions and instance ids will be checked by AWS, but no instance will be stopped.